 Meanwhile, I've shot another short - The Hat - for director (and talented Production Designer) Maya Kaplun.

 November and December have been busy months.
-Detour is in post-production, and I've DPed two shorts: The Devil's Got My Secret for director Jess Kaye and Unhappy In Its Own Way for director Joyce Wu.
+Detour is in post-production, and I've DPed two shorts: The Devil's Got My Secret for director Jess Kaye and Withholding for director Joyce Wu.

 After a successful shoot, Detour has wrapped on principal photography.
 Big thanks to my amazing crew, who put up with the cold, more company moves than four regular movies and some dramatically-fortuitous but comfort-compromising rain - and, of course, to my great cast: Chiké Johnson, Anya Migdal, Kenneth King and D. J. Lapité.